prabhatjoshi321/cyberblog.ml/_posts/2022-01-07-Linux Cybersec Notes.md

 ```
 sudo -l

-see for the sudo entries that sre allowed to execute binaries as sudo and check for entries on
+see for the sudo entries for the user that sre allowed to execute binaries as sudo and check for entries on

 	https://gtfobins.github.io/